 To receive recognition for project competition, each 4-H participant must submit at least one General Project Record Book by the second Monday in August.

-Please choose a project summary or report based on age level as of Sept.
-1 of the current 4-H year:
+Please choose a project summary or report based on age level by September 1 of the current 4-H year:

 Achievement Record Books